 Our cash and cash equivalents are primarily maintained at one financial institution in the United States.
 Deposits held with this financial institution may exceed the amount of insurance provided on such deposits.
-The balances are insured by the Federal Deposit Insurance Corporation up to \$100,000.
-During the year ended December 31, 2007 we had, at times, funds that were uninsured.
-The uninsured balance at December 31, 2007 was in excess of \$8,000,000.
+The balances are insured by the Federal Deposit Insurance Corporation as of the date of this report up to \$250,000.
+During the year ended December 31, 2008 we had, at times, funds that were uninsured.
+The uninsured balance at December 31, 2008 we as in excess of \$200,000.
 We have not experienced any losses on our deposits of cash and cash equivalents.